hu-po/openpi/examples/mycobot/README.md

 ### Wacom Intuos Pro

-Plug in the tablet via usb-c to the policy server, verify it is available:
+plug in the tablet via usb-c to the policy server, verify it is available:

 ```bash
 ls /dev/input/